StiftsEU/json-rpc-client/README.md

 [![NuGet package](https://img.shields.io/nuget/v/Community.JsonRpc.ServiceClient.svg?style=flat-square)](https://www.nuget.org/packages/Community.JsonRpc.ServiceClient)

-### Features
+### Important Features

-- The client supports operation cancellation via a cancellation token.
+- The client supports operation cancellation via cancellation token.
 - The client supports specifying JSON-RPC message identifier.
 - The client supports working with request and response headers.
 - The client supports `gzip` and `DEFLATE` response encodings.
 - The client supports specifying HTTP protocol version.
-- The client supports usage of a custom HTTP message invoker instance.
+- The client supports usage of a custom HTTP message invoker.

-### Specifics
+### Characteristics

 - The client uses an UUID string as a message identifier by default.
 - The client does not verify the `Content-Length` header.